mahdirastegari/TflRoadApi/README.md

   }
 }
 ```
-If you wish to test in a different API environment, you can modify the `BaseAPIAddress` in setting.
+If you wish to test in a different API environment, you can modify the `BaseAPIAddress` in the setting.

 ### Project Structure:
 We followed the Clean Architecture pattern for this project.
 The API is located in the bottom layers.
 To avoid coupling the app directly to the API, we introduced a service called `RoadService`, which converts the API output to the project's DTO (Data Transfer Object).